GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * name: multicast_client_params (TBD - experiments use 0xff3e800)

 If a multicast_client_params transport parameter is not included, servers MUST NOT send any frames defined in this document.
-(Given that a server never sends any MC_CHANNEL_JOIN frames, the clients also will never send any frames in this document so only the client-to-server advertisement is necessary.)
+(Given that a server never sends any MC_JOIN frames, the clients also will never send any frames in this document so only the client-to-server advertisement is necessary.)

 The multicast_client_params parameter has the structure shown below in {{fig-transport-parameter-format}}.